 Because You Gotta Beg for Disclosure!

 My name is Parsia.
-I am a security engineer at Electronic Arts.
+I am an independent security engineer/researcher.
 This is where I (hopefully) collect my disclosed security issues.

 I am not a proper bug bounty hunter, I’d rather play videogames in my spare time.
-Click on the link above to go to my personal website.
+Click on the link above to go to my personal website at parsiya.net.

 Chaining Three Bugs to Get RCE in Microsoft AttackSurfaceAnalyzer